Ion X-Ray tubes

 This regulator was used to regulate the vacuum to the optimum pressure.
 Inside is a folded thin glass tube containing a bit of mercury.
 Attached to the rubber hose was a pneumatic piston to move the amount of mercury allowing a bit of air slipping into the tube softening the hardness of the X-ray tube.

-Small Gundelach Ion tube for school demonstrations ca1920
+Small Gundelach Ion tube for school demonstrations ca1910

 The Gundelach vacuum regulator for regulating the " hardness" of the tube.

-Smallest kids working X- ray setup ever seen!
+Smallest working X- ray setup ever seen, sold for child use!

 A small 15cm fluoroscope screen made by the German company Heyden ca1910, an Ampere meter made by the French maker C.G de Radiologie and an English indicator tube ca 1910.